Hydrovinylation: Ethylene dimerization

-The dimerization of ethylene gives 1-butene is another example of a hydrovinylation.
+The dimerization of ethylene which gives 1-butene is another example of a hydrovinylation.
 In the Dimersol and Alphabutol Processes, alkenes are dimerized for the production of gasoline and for comonomers such as 1-butene.
 These processes operate at several refineries across the world at the scales of about 400,000 tons/year (2006 report).
-1-Butene is amenable to isomerization to 2-butenes, which is used in Olefin conversion technology to give propylene.
+1-Butene is amenable to isomerization to 2-butenes, which is used in olefin conversion technology to give propylene.